abra5umente/thinkinrock/README.md

 # ThinkinRock

-**A playful Python script to wake up your "thinkin' rock" (Stable Diffusion via auto1111) and conjure images for you, automatically managing container or batch launch, prompt input, and image saving.**
+**A playful Python script to wake up your "thinkin' rock" (Stable Diffusion via auto1111) and conjure images for you, automatically managing batch launch and close, prompt input, and image saving.**

 ---